Peripheral Vascular Disease

 Stent Placement

 A stent is a wire mesh tube that keeps arteries open.
-A stent is placed through the artery using a small incision.
+A stent is placed through the artery without the need for a surgical incision.

 Vascular Surgery